Ahmedafk/nextjs-github-users-list/README.md

 ## Getting Started

-First, at the root of this project, create a `.env.local` file to store your **GITHUB_TOKEN** environment variable.
+First, at the root of this project, create a `.env.local` file to store your **NEXT_PUBLIC_GITHUB_TOKEN** environment variable.
 Please see `.env.local.example` to see the expected format of the variable.

 To run the development server: